fabe/gatsby-plugin-drive/README.md

       },
       destination: path.join(__dirname, 'src/content'),
       exportGDocs: true,
-      exportMimeType: 'text/html',
+      exportDocMimeType: 'text/html',
+      exportGSheets: true,
+      exportSheetMimeType: 'application/vnd.openxmlformats-officedocument.spreadsheetml.sheet',
       exportMiddleware: someFunction
     }
   }
 ]
 ```
-If the `exportGDocs` option is enabled, all Google Docs in the folder will be exported with the MIME type set in the `exportMimeType` option.
+If the `exportGDocs` option is enabled, all Google Docs in the folder will be exported with the MIME type set in the `exportDocMimeType` option.
 You can see a list of available Google Docs export MIME types [here](https://developers.google.com/drive/api/v3/manage-downloads).
 If the `exportGDocs` option is disabled, all Google Docs in the folder will be ignored.
+Likewise, the `exportGSheets` will do the same for Google Spreadsheets.
+The MIMe type can be set using `exportSheetMimeType`.

 The `exportMiddleware` option is optional.
 If set, the plugin will run each Google Doc through the function, before it writes it to disk.
 A usecase for this, could be cleaning up, or manipulating, the HTML that the Google Drive API returns.